jonahbruckner/silentgpt-packs/src/content/blog/q_fastapi_0105_d5_what-is-the-correct-way-to-configure-pydantic-settings-for-f.md

 id: q_fastapi_0105_d5
 draft_id: q_fastapi_0105_d5
 topic: fastapi
-title: What is the correct way to configure Pydantic Settings for FastAPI in both local development (.env) and production environments, and how can I avoid common mistakes such as missing environment variables, misconfigured secrets or invalid types
+title: "Configure Pydantic Settings for FastAPI in both local development (.env…"
 slug: what-is-the-correct-way-to-configure-pydantic-settings-for-fastapi-in-both-local-development-env-and-production-environments-and-how-can-i-avoid-common-mistakes-such-as-missing-environment-variables-misconfigured-secrets-or-invalid-types
 level: intermediate
 published_at: 2025-12-18
 ---
 # What is the correct way to configure Pydantic Settings for FastAPI in both local development (.env) and production environments, and how can I avoid common mistakes such as missing environment variables, misconfigured secrets or invalid types

 # Configuring Pydantic Settings for FastAPI: A Guide to Local Development and Production Environments